daemonraco/toobasic/docs/controllerexports.md

 ## Ajax insert
-In essence, `$ctrl->ajaxInsert()` is similar to `$ctrl->insert()`, but instead of rendering and inserting a controller's result, it just inserts a simple `<div>` tab that may be used as to asynchronously insert a controller's result.
+In essence, `$ctrl->ajaxInsert()` is similar to `$ctrl->insert()`, but instead of rendering and inserting a controller's result, it just inserts a simple `<div>` tag that may be used to asynchronously insert a controller's result.

-Let's reuse the example we gave in (Controller insertion)[?#controller-insertion] and say that we want that view called __ads.html__ to load asynchronously.
+Let's reuse the example we gave in section __Controller insertion__ and say that we want that view called __ads.html__ to load asynchronously.
 The only change we need to do would be this:
 ```html
 	<div class="AdsSection">